thepolicylab-projectportals/example-content/README.md

 [gatsby-theme-project-portal](https://github.com/thepolicylab-projectportals/project-portal-theme)
 for the (fictional) State of Quinetucket.

-The set of instructions below can be applied to any respective partner's Project Portal repository to spin up a local version of the respective Project Portal site.
+The following instructions are applicable to any Project Portal repository for our partners.
+They guide you through setting up a local instance of the specific Project Portal site associated with the repository.
 ## Quick Start Guide

 Clone the repo